8n8/apia/README.md

 ## Installation

-I have only tested this installation in Arch Linux, but I don't see why it shouldn't work anywhere.
+I have only tested this installation in Ubuntu and Arch Linux, but I don't see why it shouldn't work anywhere.
 First [install the Haskell Tool Stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/).
 Then clone this repository and run `stack setup` then `stack build` in it to compile.

-To make the `apia` command available in the terminal make sure there is a directory in the home folder called .local/bin.
+To make the `apia` command available in the terminal make sure there is a directory in the home directory called .local/bin.
 Make it if it does not exist.
 Check this directory is in the PATH variable with the command:
 ```echo $PATH```
 My output is:
 ```